YangShen31/proper_elements_prediction/README.md

 In a new virtual environment, install the required libraries as specified in `requirements.txt`

+When you clone the git repo, make sure to recursively clone all submodules.
+This can be done with `git clone --recurse-submodules`

 ### Model Training
 To train eccentricity and inclination models from scratch run `1_linear_prediction.py` and `2_train_models.py`